strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - Quickly start developing using SpacetimeDB with a local WSL server then publish the exact same project to a custom server or Maincloud.

 🚀 **Silent Server and One-Click Server Management**
-   - Start your server silently in about three seconds.
+   - Start your server silently in a second.
    - Automatic pre-requisite checks ensure a smooth start.
    - No extra command-line windows needed!